ddnexus/pagy/docs/index.md

 ## Pagination is a simple task

 Basically, a pagination gem needs to calculate a series of 10-20 sequencial integers (the page numbers) and loop through that series to produce one link per integer.
-That's just a long string with a few numbers in it, and it's a very simple task... unless someone build a whole complex world of thousands of objects around a simple series of integers :).
+That's just a long string with a few numbers in it, and it's a very simple task... unless someone builds a whole complex world of thousands of objects around a simple series of integers :).

 ## Pagy keeps it simple